 Make a Decision With Your Therapist

 If you feel uncomfortable continuing therapy with your current therapist, you may want to consider finding a new one.
 It is important to maintain professionalism with a former therapist to avoid ethical dilemmas and potential conflicts.
 Before ending your relationship with your therapist, it’s advisable to communicate your decision and work together to find a more appropriate fit.
-Your therapist may even be able to recommend someone who can better meet your needs at this time.
+Your therapist may even be able to recommend someone who can better meet your needs.

 If you and your therapist conclude that these feelings are simply a case of transference, in which case they can help you redirect your emotions to the right person.
 If this happens, it can spark a significant breakthrough in your treatment, allowing you to continue working with your therapist.
 However, it’s still wise to remain cautious in case the feelings return.